recursehex/Hybrid/docs/control-flow.md

 Assert statements are used for debugging and testing to verify that conditions hold true at runtime.
 If an assertion fails, the program terminates immediately.

+Assert statements can be used both inside functions and at the top level (global scope), making them useful for compile-time validation and runtime checks.

 ### Basic Syntax

 ```c